Fred Leebron, advanced fiction, director

 James McKean, creative nonfiction

-James writes poems and nonfiction.
-He has published three books of poems: Headlong, Tree of Heaven, and We Are the Bus.
+James McKean writes poems and nonfiction.
+He has published two books of essays: Home Stand: Growing up in Sports, and Bound; and three books of poems: Headlong, Tree of Heaven, and We Are the Bus.
 Headlong won a 1987 Great Lakes Colleges Association’s New Writer Award, Tree of Heaven won a 1994 Iowa Poetry Award, and We Are the Bus won the 2011 X.J.
 Kennedy poetry prize and was published in 2012 by Texas Review Press.
-His nonfiction has appeared in magazines and collections such as the Iowa Review, Gettysburg Review, and the Best American Sports Writing 2003 and has received a Pushcart Prize.
-His latest volume of nonfiction is a collection of essays titled Home Stand: Growing Up in Sports.
+His nonfiction has appeared in magazines and collections such as the Iowa Review, Gettysburg Review, the Southern Review, and the Best American Sports Writing 2003 and has received a Pushcart Prize.
 He is a professor emeritus at Mount Mercy University in Cedar Rapids, IA.

 Daniel Mueller, fiction

 Daniel Mueller is the author of two collections of short fiction, How Animals Mate (Overlook Press 1999), winner of the Sewanee Fiction Prize, and Nights I Dreamed of Hubert Humphrey (Outpost 19 Books 2013).
 His work has appeared in numerous magazines and journals, including The Missouri Review, The Iowa Review, Prairie Schooner, The Cincinnati Review, Gargoyle, Story Quarterly, CutBank, Joyland, The Writing Disorder, Another Chicago Magazine, the Mississippi Review, Story, and Playboy.
 New writing recently appeared in The Iowa Review and Gargoyle.
 He teaches at the University of New Mexico and on the faculty of the low-residency M.F.A. program at Queens University of Charlotte.